Sure to be influential, this book lays the foundations for the use of algebraic geometry in statistical learning theory.

 Quantity: Over 20 available

 Hardcover.
 Condition: new.
 Hardcover.
 Sure to be influential, this book lays the foundations for the use of algebraic geometry in statistical learning theory.
 Many widely used statistical models and learning machines applied to information science have a parameter space that is singular: mixture models, neural networks, HMMs, Bayesian networks, and stochastic context-free grammars are major examples.
 Algebraic geometry and singularity theory provide the necessary tools for studying such non-smooth models.
 Four main formulas are established: 1. the log likelihood function can be given a common standard form using resolution of singularities, even applied to more complex models; 2. the asymptotic behaviour of the marginal likelihood or 'the evidence' is derived based on zeta function theory; 3. new methods are derived to estimate the generalization errors in Bayes and Gibbs estimations from training errors; 4. the generalization errors of maximum likelihood and a posteriori methods are clarified by empirical process theory on algebraic varieties.
 Sure to be influential, this book lays the foundations for the use of algebraic geometry in statistical learning theory.
 Many widely used statistical models are singular: mixture models, neural networks, HMMs, and Bayesian networks are major examples.
 The theory achieved here underpins accurate estimation techniques in the presence of singularities.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780521864671

 Seller: GreatBookPricesUK, Woodford Green, United Kingdom